 Have you ever been around a person who’s really, really motivated?
 It’s inspiring.
 People who are highly motivated seem to have this special air of confidence that surrounds them.
 They’re the ones who are realizing their dreams and pleased with the lives they’re living.

 Needless to say, most of us could use a boost in the motivation department.
 It’s not that we don’t have good intentions, it’s just that staying motivated can be hard.
-As humans, we gravitate towards what’s easiest and staying motivated is much easier said than done.
+As humans, we gravitate toward what’s easiest and staying motivated is much easier said than done.

 Here’s the thing, though.
 You can train yourself to become more motivated.
 It just takes a bit of commitment and a drive to succeed.
 No matter what your goals might be, increasing your motivation is a huge factor in helping you achieve them.

 Looking for help in boosting your motivation?
 Following are 10 tips that can help ensure that you get done whatever it is you want to do.
 Whether you want to run a marathon or learn how to play the piano, keep reading to learn 10 ways for boosting your motivation to help you get there.

 1. Create a Routine that Works for You

 Not having a routine can kill motivation quicker than anything.
 It’s hard to stay motivated when you don’t have a schedule to follow.
 Understand that routine is different for everyone — a routine that works for you isn’t necessarily going to work for your best friend or significant other.
 We’re highly unique individuals and all have different needs, as well as different schedules.

 Here’s a secret.
 The most successful individuals don’t just set schedules, but they also create routine rituals that allow them to realize their deepest dreams.